spring-media/terraform-provider-awsmt/docs/resources/awsmt_playback_configuration.md

   rule in your CDN for the content segment origin server.
 Then specify the rule's name in this ContentSegmentUrlPrefix.
 When AWS Elemental MediaTailor serves a manifest, it reports your CDN as the source for content segments.
-* `name` - (required, type string) </br>
-  The identifier for the playback configuration.
-* `slate_ad_url` - (optional, type string)<br/>
-  The URL for a high-quality video asset to transcode and use to fill in time that's not used by ads.
-AWS Elemental MediaTailor shows the slate to fill in gaps in media content.
-Configuring the slate is optional for non-VPAID playback configurations.
-For VPAID, the slate is required because MediaTailor provides it in the slots designated for dynamic ad content.
-The slate must be a high-quality asset that contains both audio and video.
-* - `tags` - (optional, type map of string)<br/>
-  The tags assigned to the playback configuration.
-*`transcode_profile_name` - (optional, type string)<br/>
-  The name that is used to associate this playback configuration with a custom transcode profile.
-This overrides the dynamic transcoding defaults of MediaTailor.
-  Use this only if you have already set up custom profiles with the help of AWS Support.
-*`video_content_source_url` - (optional, type string)<br/>
-  The URL prefix for the parent manifest for the stream, minus the asset ID.
-  The maximum length is 512 characters.

 <a id="dash_conf"></a>
 ### Nested Schema for `dash_configuration`